isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 >“Looking back on the course of this argument, my ‘declaration of innocence’ began to seem like a too superficial ‘general remark’.
 But Mr. Fuyu’s third essay was so severe as to silence the opponents, and I wondered if I was the only one who felt that his sense of being victimized had been aggravated to emotional..."
 >
 > Rather, I felt that his attitude was to stick to his own opinion and not to listen to others.
-In addition, his reference to the ‘removal of the statue of Damien’ as the ‘general consensus’ of the association was incorrect.
+In addition, his reference to the ‘removal of the statue of Damien’ as the ‘general opinion’ of the association was not appropriate.
 When I first attended their meeting in January 1986, they talked about it only a little.
 I think Mr.Fuyu had already finished his text by then.
 It was after the statue had been removed, and the meeting was adjourned for lack of time without a vote, but I thought from the beginning that it was going too far to demand its removal...
 >
 > It is necessary to make our general opinion known to the outside world.